jas1330/jas1330/README.md

 - 👋 Hi, I’m @jas1330
-- 👀 I’m interested in data entry...
+- 👀 I’m interested in data
-- 🌱 I’m currently learning ..ms excel.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me jasdeepkaursaini42@gmail.com..

 <!---